Softly-broken $A_4$ or $S_4$ 3HDMs with stable states: Softly-broken phenomenology

 Here, $M_0$ is the coupling parameter of $V_2$.
 This recasting of parameters was done in order to simplify the results to be shown in the following sections.

 Before proceeding, one important point regarding the ranges of admissible values for $\mu_2$ and $\mu_3$ needs to be addressed.
 From the form of \eqref{eq::matsbp} it is easily seen that if we choose $\mu_2$, $\mu_3>0$, then, for a given vev alignment, $M$ will not contribute to $V$ for this direction and give a positive contribution to any other direction, making our selected point deeper by comparison.
 Thus, if we start in a region of the $\Lambda$ parameter space that selects one of the four directions shown in \eqref{eq::symmvevs} and choose $\Sigma < 0$, $|\Delta| < \Sigma$ (equivalent to $\mu_2, \mu_3>0$) then we are guaranteed that the selected direction continues to be the global minimum, and as such these are sufficient conditions to ensure that the critical point is still the global minimum.
 Nevertheless, it is possible to find points outside of this region and/or that break the inequalities in the $\Lambda$ parameter space where our selected alignment continues to be the global minimum, if our deviations from them are not too large.
 Quantifying this magnitude analytically is not a straightforward task, however, and a numerical approach is better suited.
+We emphasize then that $\mu_2, \mu_3>0$ are sufficient but not necessary conditions to have the selected direction remain a global minimum.

 The upshot from this is that while it is always possible to choose a set of parameters that imposes a given direction from the fully-symmetric model as the global minimum, there is also some added freedom in the region of parameters, introduced by the SBPs, where one can explore new phenomenology.